twoodford/nxt-timelapse/README.md

 nxt-timelapse
 =============

-Tool to create movement in a timelapse video using a Lego Mindstorms NXT robot and the lejos firmware
+Tool to create movement in a timelapse video using a Lego Mindstorms NXT robot and the lejos firmware.
+This version is for the old version of the software designed for use with a standard two-wheel vehicle.
+I am discontinuing this approach and instead using a single rail to increase the accuracy of movement and the places I can set up the camera.

 Prerequisites
 -------------